ZA

 Stop leakages first (instant savings)

-- List debit orders, subscriptions, card auto-payments.
+- List debit orders, subscriptions, and card auto-payments.

-- Preserve evidence (statements/screenshots) before changing anything.
+- Preserve evidence before changing anything.

 The standard bank question (copy/paste)